saltafa-io/kalima/docs/PROJECT.md

 ## Changelog (versioned entries)

-Use this area to record every change to the project with date and version.
+Use this area to record every change to the project with date/version and short notes.
 Add a new entry for each pull request / change you make.

+- 2025-10-14 v0.4.24 — Refactor: Add comments to authentication page
+  - Files changed: `app/auth/page.tsx`
+  - Reason: To improve code readability and maintainability by explaining the authentication and redirection logic.
+  - Notes: Added detailed JSDoc-style comments to the `AuthPage` component, its state, effects, and the `handleAuthStateChange` callback.

+- 2025-10-14 v0.4.23 — Fix: Simplify login redirect for existing users
+  - Files changed: `app/auth/page.tsx`
+  - Reason: To improve user experience by redirecting existing users directly to the dashboard, even if their profile is incomplete (missing level or goals).
+This prevents them from being sent back to the enrollment page unnecessarily.
+  - Notes: Changed the redirect condition to only check for the existence of a profile, not its contents.

 - 2025-10-14 v0.4.22 — Fix: Resolve build error from explicit 'any' type
   - Files changed: `app/auth/page.tsx`